randomstring/dotemacs/README.md

 ## Installing pip Modules

+Start by creating a default python virtual environment, this is where emacs will look first.
+Use ```M-x pyvenv-workon``` (or use the menu bar ```Virtual Envs```) to switch to a different virtual environment.

 ```
- pip install jsbeautifier
+ mkvirtualenv default
- pip install rope jedi flake8 importmagic yapf autopep8
+ pip install rope jedi flake8 importmagic yapf autopep8 jsbeautifier
 ```

 ## Problems

 I keep running into the problem that I need to install ```use-package`` first.
 To do this run ```M-x package-install use-package``` and restart emacs.

 If emacs gets stuck loading a package, you may need to manually refresh the packages with ``package-refresh-contents``.

-Although ``.emacs`` should handle this automatically.
+More recent changes should prevent the above problems.

+If when loading a python .py file you see flake8 related loading errors.
+Chances are there is a problem with not having a virtual environment set.
+Run ```M-x elpy-config``` and make sure things look right.
+See ``Installing pip Modules`` above.

 ## Acknowledgments